standout/Coding/README.md

 ### Indentation

-Indentation should always be done with tabs.
-By doing that everyone working on a project could easily use their own favorite tab size (some prefer 2 spaces, some 4 spaces and so on).
+Indentation should always be done with spaces.
+The indentation size doesn't really matter, but for Ruby, Python and CoffeeScript 2 spaces is preferable.

 ### Alignment